FAQs

 Does anyone have to know?

-No. Your privacy is important.
-It is your choice who you tell about your pregnancy or abortion.
+No. No one else needs to know about your pregnancy or abortion.
+It's your decision who you tell.
 No one will be told without your permission.
 Your abortion provider will discuss support you may need.

 -